-Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (14 marks each) are to be set, two in each of the four Sections (A- D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.

+Introduction

-Ethology as a branch of biology Animal Psychology - classification of behavioural patterns Analysis of behaviour (ethogram) Neural control of Behaviour
+Ethology as a branch of biology

+Animal Psychology - classification of behavioural patterns

+Analysis of behaviour (ethogram)

+Neural control of Behaviour

+Hormonal control of Behaviour